-Reports: Small plane crashes into Utah house, killing pilot
+Police: Small plane crashes into Utah house, killing pilot

-PAYSON, Utah (AP) — A small plane has crashed into a house near the mouth of Utah’s Payson Canyon, and the pilot was killed, according to media reports.
+PAYSON, Utah (AP) — Authorities say a small plane has crashed into a house in Utah, killing the pilot.

-The crash happened about 2:30 a.m.
-Monday near 600 East Canyon Road in Payson, Fox 13 News reported.
+Police in the city of Payson south of Salt Lake City tell KSL-TV that two people inside the home weren’t hurt in the crash early Monday.

-The two occupants of the home reportedly were unhurt.
-The Utah County Sheriff’s Office confirmed to Fox that the pilot died.
+Photos and video show a smashed and burned white plane on its back in front of the large, two-story home that partially caught fire.
+Only its tail and one wing are mostly intact.
+A crushed car sits on its side next to the small plane.

 Most Read Nation & World Stories